The Cleanup of Detroit Has Erased Graffiti History

 “Detroit’s relationship to graffiti has changed quite a bit in the last few years,” said DONT.
 “When I was growing up [in the early 90s] painting graffiti in Detroit, there were five active writers at best.
 I felt like I knew where every piece of graffiti was, and if there was a new one I could almost smell it.
 In my early years of writing, I really had to sell people on coming to Detroit to paint.
 All that changed a few years ago when we saw a flood of writers from all over the world come here; there was graffiti three-levels-high on most walls.”

 The mother of all abandoned buildings was once the Packard Automotive plant.
-It consists of 3.25 million square metres of facilities spread out over 16 hectares.
+It consists of 3.5 million square feet of facilities spread out over 40 acres.
 Auto manufacturing was shut down in 1958, and gradually all of its buildings were abandoned by subsequent manufacturers.
 The Packard was the site of the infamous flight of the garbage truck, served as a set for TV shows and movies like Transformers, and became a prime destination for urban explorers, graffiti writers, and other misfits.
 Over the course of several decades, a vast amount of graffiti had been painted throughout the complex in a race with nature’s elements and scrappers looking to extract anything of value by knocking down its walls.

 I made a point of visiting the Packard whenever I was in Detroit.
 To me, its ongoing decay and, recently, the more attentive presence of security guards, was symptomatic of the city’s transformation.
 There are so few walls left in the complex that it’s hardly worth sneaking around security to get inside.
 Other major abandoned structures around the city have also become increasingly inaccessible.
 Dequindre Cut, formerly a forlorn jungle-like trench along Detroit’s Eastern Market neighborhood, now features a family-friendly bike path that leads all the way to the waterfront, and illegal graffiti at Eastern Market has been replaced by legal murals.
 The Brewster houses, an emptied housing project that had been painted to look as if the buildings were wearing tribalistic war paint, had been razed completely.
 So had tens of thousands of other structures across the city.
 In their place, a new stadium and low-slung housing developments have sprung up.